MicrosoftDocs/visualstudio-docs/subscriptions/vs-whitesource.md

 6. Next, select the Azure DevOps organization you want to use and select **Install**.
 (If you have not yet set up Azure DevOps Services, visit the [Benefits](https://my.visualstudio.com/benefits) page and activate your Azure DevOps Services benefit.)

 7. Select **Proceed to organization**.
-8. Once you've successfully installed WhiteSource Bolt, return to the [activate page](https://bolt.whitesourcesoftware.com/whitesource-bolt-azure-devops#activate), and view the video to see how to configure it.
+8. After you've successfully installed WhiteSource Bolt, return to the [activate page](https://bolt.whitesourcesoftware.com/whitesource-bolt-azure-devops#activate), and view the video to see how to configure it.
 9. For more information, visit the WhiteSource Bolt [FAQ page](https://bolt.whitesourcesoftware.com/azure/faq/).

 ## Eligibility